Data Protection and Confidentiality

 Access to Patient Information

-We are not able to give any information about a patient to a relative or friend unless we have a recent signed consent form from the patient allowing us release specific information to a named person.
+We are not able to give any information about a patient to a relative, friend or other third party for example an insurance company or solicitor unless we have a recent signed consent form from the patient allowing us release specific information to a named person.

 Access to your own medical records either to view, obtain copies or on-line.